vacu9708/Shopping-mall/README.md

 Visualization and Dashboards

 ## Netflix Eureka
-Eureka enables ***service registration and discovery*** within a distributed system, making it easier for microservices to discover and communicate with them.
+***service registration and discovery within a distributed system***<br>
+Eureka makes it easier for microservices to discover and communicate with them.
 By integrating Eureka with Spring Cloud Gateway, the gateway can dynamically discover and route requests to available services without hardcoding their addresses.

 ## Netflix Ribbon
 ***Load balancing***<br>